MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 Now the adoption team can deploy the final production controls with confidence.

-After deployment, the production controls are then migrated back to the development in test environment.
+After deployment, the production controls are then migrated back to the development and test environment.
 This migration might cause rework for the development environment but ensures that the full controls are in place.

 ### Scaling the review process within an organization

 The combination of the scale of the cloud services and the depth of the service review process often creates a large work effort.
 To avoid this backlog of work being the sole responsibility of the governance team, it is possible to scale through the adoption teams to complete the work.
 The governance team retains control and approval in this process. **Final approval of content stays with the governance team**.

-Changes often happen with the cloud or your organization that make it difficult to keep controls current.
+Changes often happen with the cloud, or your organization, that make it difficult to keep controls current.
 Enabling people outside the cloud governance team to implement parts of the work helps.

 The implementation of a clear set of service control requirements allows other teams to work on the first two stages of the process for a service, contributing a large amount of content.

 The cloud has many services.
-Though the cloud governance team can prepare a backlog for all of these services to go through a service review, there's no way that they can keep pace with the demands of a large organization.
-Services in the cloud change at a continuing rate, placing more demand on the need for a service review on previously defined services.
+Although the cloud governance team can prepare a backlog for all of these services to go through a service review, there's no way that they can keep pace with the demands of a large organization.
+Services in the cloud change at a continuing rate, placing more demand on the need for a service review of previously defined services.
 Projects might require new types of services quickly that they were unable to predict the demand for.
 Their immediate demand should not become a problem for the cloud governance team.
 That demand must be addressed by the cloud adoption team that needs the service.

 If the service control requirements are written clearly, the first two steps of the service review process can be augmented or completed by teams outside the governance team.

-With the approval and release steps still controlled by the governance team, organizations can scale the review process service while retaining centralized control.
+With the approval and release steps still controlled by the governance team, organizations can scale the service review process while retaining centralized control.

 For example, a cloud adoption team might need a new service that has not been through a review.
-To get the service review completed quicker, they can use the documentation in the imperatives to identify and produce the controls.
+To get the service review completed more quickly, they can use the documentation in the imperatives to identify and produce the controls.
 This method moves them all the way through the technical implementation and policy code for the cloud governance team.
-The cloud adoption team then gets quicker access to the service, and can be interpreted as the "first user pays" type scenario for the implementation of new services.
+The cloud adoption team then gets quicker access to the service and can be interpreted as a "first user pays" type scenario for the implementation of new services.

 ## Next steps